redhat-na-ssa/demo-ocp-llm-d/README.md

 # `llm-d` Deployment Guide

-This guide provides a demonstration of how to get up and running with `llm-d` on RHOAI.
-This guide is based on https://access.redhat.com/articles/7131048.
+This guide provides a demonstration of how to get up and running with `llm-d` on RHOAI based on https://access.redhat.com/articles/7131048.

 ## Prerequisites